-If you have questions about trauma therapy, PTSD treatment, or EMDR therapy and how it could be useful for you or a loved one, call us today for a FREE phone consult so we can answer your questions and determine if EMDR is the right therapy for you.
-Our trauma specialists provide trauma counseling, EMDR counseling, and PTSD counseling in both Spanish and English in effort to best meet the needs of our south Florida community.
+If you have questions about trauma therapy, PTSD treatment, or EMDR therapy and how it could be useful for you or a loved one, call us today for a complimentary phone consultation so we can answer your questions and determine if EMDR is the right therapy for you.
+Our trauma specialists provide trauma counseling, EMDR counseling, and PTSD counseling in effort to best meet the needs of our south Florida community.

 We would be happy to answer your questions and determine if EMDR is the right therapy for you.
-To set up your free phone consult for trauma therapy or EMDR therapy, please click on the link below or call us directly at 954.391.5305.
+To set up your free phone consult for trauma therapy or EMDR therapy, call us at 954.391.5305.
 We look forward to talking with you!